 This guide provides guidance on searching and locating material in the Library’s Chinese collection, using the Library’s eResources and featured collection items.
 It also provides information on key resources and information from other sources and some recommendations for researching Chinese-Australian family history.

 Most books and journals will be delivered through the Main Reading Room but special formats such as maps, artworks, rare books or items from the formed Asian collections from scholars and bibliophiles will be delivered through the Special Collections Reading Room.

 Some materials in the collection are digitised and made freely online available, examples are:

-Chinese eResources are accessible from home using your National Library card.
+Chinese eResources are accessible from home using your Library login.

 You can also use the Copies Direct service to request a digital reproduction of an item and have it sent to you via email.
 Please note there may be copyright restrictions when using this service.

 A rare map of Hong Kong drawn by Italian missionary Simeone Volonteri in 1866 held in the Library’s Braga collection, which is one of the finest collections in the world on the history of the Portuguese colony of Macau and provides a rich resource for the study of social and historical developments during the period of Portuguese colonisation.

 The Chinese collections include rare and unique 19th Century works, such as the original proclamations issued by the leaders of the Taiping Rebellion (真天命太平天國...)
 (1853), the Chinese goldfields proclamation on the prevention of fire (皇家告示 : 嚴令謹慎火燭) (1864), the Taoist manual manuscript, and the Road Map from Peking to Kiachta (北京至恰克圖路程圖) (1864).